JMHanson4/Miasma_1.03_Revised/README.md

 The changes from version 1.03 are:

-1) Updating the footprints and symbols to ones included in KiCAD 5.1.5, or otherwise including the auxillary libraries in the repository.
+1) Updated the footprints and symbols to ones included in KiCAD 5.1.5, or otherwise included the auxillary libraries in the repository.

 2) Made the 4QX output no longer inverted and added a jumper pin on the back that allows you to switch between (non-inverted) summing and 4QX modes.